 - Drink smoothies.
 If there are healthy ingredients that you don’t like, put them in a smoothie!
 I’m not a fan of avocado or kale, but I love putting them in a green smoothie.
 Bonus: smoothes can help incorporate more fruits and veggies into kids diets too!

 - Prep your food ahead of time.
 If you have a slower day, try to prep some food for the next few days.
-I use Easy Lunch Boxes to pack my kids school lunches, but I also use them to meal prep for myself.
+I use Easy Lunch Boxes to pack my kid’s school lunches, but I also use them to meal prep for myself and my husband.
 Prepping food ahead if a timesaver and can help so much when you’re trying to eat healthier.

 I wrote a blog post about why chores are important for kids.
 Having kids help with household chores can be a great way for busy moms to get more done.
 It’s true that teaching kids to do chores can take time, but it can be a time saver once they learn how to do it, and it’s good for them!